 Have you invested heavily in Flash-based e-learning?
-Are you worried that these online courses don’t work on the Smartphones and tablet PCs your employees use?
+Are you worried that these online courses don’t work on the smartphones and tablet PCs your employees use?
 Well, you need to convert them to the HTML5 format.
-Let us see how this helps.
+Let us see how converting Flash courses to HTML5 helps.

-The primary reason you should convert your Flash-based courses into the HTML5 format is that these courses cannot be accessed on most mobile devices.
-People today use a variety of devices such as Smartphones and tablet PCs (which have advanced browsers that support HTML 5 content) to access online courses.
+The primary reason you should convert your Flash-based courses to the HTML5 format is that these courses cannot be accessed on most mobile devices.
+People today use a variety of devices such as smartphones and tablet PCs (which have advanced browsers that support HTML5 content) to access online courses.
 In fact, a study by Google revealed 98% of Internet users switch between devices with varying screen sizes in a single day.
-You can meet the needs of “multi-device” learners by converting Flash-based courses into the HTML5 format, as the latter is device-agonistic and provides good support to all mobile and desktop computer platforms.
+You can meet the needs of “multi-device” learners by converting Flash courses to the HTML5 format, as the latter is device-agonistic and provides good support to all mobile and desktop computer platforms.

 A sales rep of an insurance company is interacting with a prospective customer in a location with poor network connectivity.
 The customer poses a query about the rep’s product.
 The sales rep answers the query by accessing the required information, contained in a microlearning module published in the HTML5 format, offline, on his tablet PC.

 A plug-in is a software component that adds a specific feature to software to provide additional capabilities.
 Learners cannot access multimedia content in Flash-based courses unless plug-ins are installed on the devices.
-This problem is eliminated by HTML5, as it can play multimedia elements without any plug-ins.
+This problem is eliminated by converting Flash to HTML5, as it can play multimedia elements without any plug-ins.

-You can give your Flash-based courses a new lease of life by converting them into the HTML5 format.
+You can give your Flash-based courses a new lease of life by converting them to the HTML5 format.
 Courses in this format can be accessed on all devices, irrespective of their platform.
-The conversion facilitates offline access to the courses’ content.
+Flash to HTML5 conversion facilitates offline access to course content.
 HTML5 enables the development of apps that run on all mobile devices and eliminates the need to have plug-ins to view multimedia content.
-Hope you like the post.
-Do share your views.
+Learn more about converting Flash eLearning to HTML5 in this eBook.